wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-import-powershell.md

     $DatabaseName = "databasename"

 The following variables are from the storage account where your BACPAC is located.
-In the [Azure Preview Portal](https://manage.windowsazure.cn) browse to your storage account to get these values.
+In the [Azure Management Portal](https://manage.windowsazure.cn) browse to your storage account to get these values.
 You can find the primary access key by clicking **All settings** and then **Keys** from your storage account's blade.

 The blob name is the name of an existing .bacpac file that you want to create the database from.
 You need to include the .bacpac extension.